 Author: Govert Schilling

-Ripples in the Spacetime marks one of the greatest scientific discoveries in the history of humankind, the detection of gravitational waves.
+Ripples in Spacetime marks one of the greatest scientific discoveries in the history of humankind, the detection of gravitational waves.
 The book presents an engaging account of the collective effort to accomplish what Einstein had predicted almost a century ago.